 The temperature specifications of the sleeping bag - this is what matters

 When buying a sleeping bag, the so-called "Temperature value" very important.
-This will be European Standard EN 23537 using a uniform test procedure.
-It provides the most important reference values, which usually show three temperature values.
+This will be The European standard EN ISO 23537-1 determines the values using a standardized test procedure.
+It provides the most important guideline values. usually show three temperature values.

 Two values are particularly important: Tcomf and Tlim